Why is There a Bruise Around My Bug Bite?

 It's bad enough that bug bites make your skin itchy, swollen and red, but for some people, those welts can turn a dark color or even bruise.
 If that sounds like your experience, there's no need to worry.
-Insect bites with bruises are common, and they usually go away on their own in a few days.
+Insect bites accompanied with bruises are common, and they usually go away on their own in a few days.
 Why do some bug bites have bruises, and what type of insects cause them?
-MosquitoNix® can explain this phenomenon and how to prevent it from happening.
+MosquitoNix® can explain this phenomenon and how to prevent it from happening and how to help treat it when it happens to you.

 What Causes Bug Bite Bruises?

 Before you think about bug bites causing bruises, you may want to understand what exactly a bruise is.
-This kind of injury results in broken blood vessels under the skin.
+This kind of injury is a result of broken blood vessels under the skin.
 That blood can pool and create a discoloration that feels tender when you touch it.
-When a bruise occurs along with a bug bite, it is because that bite injured the skin or created enough inflammation that some blood collects below the skin's surface.
+When a bruise occurs along with a bug bite, it is because that bite injured the skin or created enough inflammation that blood has collected below the skin's surface.

 Not every bug bite causes enough injury to make a bruise, but some insect bites or stings pack quite a punch.
 Fleas, bed bugs and gnats don't typically cause bruising or discoloration, but these insect bites can:

-Ticks: Because they burrow under the skin, tick bites can look red or purple from the skin injury.
-You may not even notice when they bite you unless it gets itchy or swollen.
+Ticks: Because they burrow under the skin, tick bites can look red or purple at the site of the skin injury.
+You may not even notice when they bite you unless the area gets itchy or swollen.

 Spiders: While not actually insects, spiders can bite and cause pain, itchiness, and yes, bruising.
 Two spiders to watch out for are the brown recluse and the black widow.
 Their venomous bites can quickly turn red to purple and require immediate medical attention.